xriver007/OSPABP/README.md

 Aiming at the low accuracy problem of flight data online anomaly detection caused by flight mode switching of UAV,  an online anomaly detection method is proposed based on OverSampling Projection Approximation Basis Pursuit (OSPABP)

 ## Subspace learning problem
-To be continued..
+To be continued.....

 ## Result
-To be continued..
+To be continued.....

 ## Code Details
 A standalone implementation of the algorithm is available in `OSPABP.m`.